 Best if you are looking for: Instagrammable moments

-Sketch is one of the most photographed and most fabulously deigned venues in London.
+Sketch is one of the most photographed and most fabulously designed venues in London.
 It is a designer’s dream, with every room, even the bathrooms making their very own designer statement.
-The high tea is served in he restaurant with pastel pink velvet scalloped chairs.
-These alone are an instagrammer’s dream.
+The high tea is served in the restaurant with pastel pink velvet scalloped chairs.
+These alone are an Instagrammer’s dream.
 The walls are also painted the same pastel pink with framed black and white sketches with anecdotes on each one, and the floors are a unique herringbone black, white and brown pattern.

 The food is also unique and modern – and very photographable and changes regularly.
 Too many tantalising morsels to mention.

 Best if you want: Healthy, vegan high tea